What action should a driver take if their vehicle breaks down in a tunnel?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-When a vehicle breaks down in a tunnel, the safest and most appropriate action is to use the emergency telephone to call for help.
-Tunnels are confined spaces with limited ventilation and potential hazards, making it crucial to notify the authorities to manage the situation safely.
+When a vehicle breaks down in a tunnel, the most appropriate action for a driver to take is to use the emergency telephone to call for help.
+This is crucial because tunnels often have specific safety protocols in place to manage emergencies, and using the emergency phone ensures that help is dispatched in a safe and controlled manner.

 Subscribe